 4. Save time by stacking your tools

 Want to save time using the information from your business phone system?
-With OpenPhone, you can connect your most important tools, like Gmail, Slack, and even HubSpot (with our Premium plan).
+With OpenPhone, you can connect your most important tools, like Gmail, Slack, and even HubSpot (with our Business plan).
 If you have other business tools you want to combine with OpenPhone, you can build your own automations and integrations with Zapier or webhooks

 5. Support your growth with a scalable phone solution